oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 ```
 {{% /expand%}}

-If you expand the application, you can see that it reveals important details about the WebLogic Server that it's running on: namely its domain name, cluster name, and server name, as well as the names of any data sources that are targeted to the server.
+The application displays important details about the WebLogic Server that it's running on: namely its domain name, cluster name, and server name, as well as the names of any data sources that are targeted to the server.
 You can also see that application output reports that it's at version `v1`; we will update this to `v2` in a future use case to demonstrate upgrading the application.

-Next, we'll move on to creating a ZIP file of this archive in our image's staging directory.

 #### Staging a ZIP file of the archive